 After officers arrest you and do a search, they take you to the local police station or the county jail.
 At the police station or jail, you are booked.
 This means they take your fingerprints and photograph and get personal information.

-- The right to have a lawyer represent you and be present during any questioning.
+The right to have a lawyer represent you and be with you during any questioning.

 Even if officers do not tell you that you have these rights, you still have them.
 In order to protect your rights, you must say them clearly and out loud.
-For example, “I am going to remain silent” and “I want to talk to a lawyer.”
+For example, “I am going to remain silent” or "I'm not going to say anything" and “I want to talk to a lawyer.”

 After you are booked, you could be released (let go) right away OR they might detain you (keep you) in jail until you can be seen by a judge.
 This depends on the crime they say you did and also on what the jail or Sheriff’s office think.
 They can decide to release or detain you.
 You can find more information on release and detention below.

-- The Legal Rights Center offers free criminal defense services for adults and juveniles in Hennepin County.
+The Legal Rights Center - free criminal defense services for adults and juveniles in Hennepin County.
 For more information, visit the website or call (612) 337-0030.

-- Neighborhood Justice Center offers free or low-cost criminal defense services for people facing criminal charges in Ramsey County, Dakota County, and Washington County.
+Neighborhood Justice Center - free or low-cost criminal defense services for people facing criminal charges in Ramsey County, Dakota County, and Washington County.
 For more information, visit the website or call (651) 222-4703.

-- Indian Legal Assistance Program offers free or low-cost criminal defense services in St. Louis County, Lake County, Cook County, Aitkin County, Carlton County, and Bois Forte Tribal Court.
+Indian Legal Assistance Program - free or low-cost criminal defense services in St. Louis County, Lake County, Cook County, Aitkin County, Carlton County, and Bois Forte Tribal Court.
 For more information, visit the website or call (218) 727-2881.

-- Regional Native Public Defense Corporation offers free or low-cost criminal defense services to federally enrolled tribal members in Cass County, Becker County, Clearwater County, Beltrami County, Mahnomen County, and Itasca County.
+Regional Native Public Defense Corporation - free or low-cost criminal defense services to federally enrolled tribal members in Cass County, Becker County, Clearwater County, Beltrami County, Mahnomen County, and Itasca County.
 For more information, visit the website or call (218) 339-5680 (Leech Lake) or (218) 983-3285 (White Earth).

-If you are released, your first court date (usually called a first appearance or an arraignment) generally happens 1-2 months from the date of your arrest.
+If you are released, your first court hearing normally happens 1-2 months from the date of your arrest.
 But it can take longer if the courts are full.
+This is called a first appearance or an arraignment.
 At the hearing, you or your lawyer meet with the prosecutor to talk about your case.
-Often, the prosecutor makes an offer to resolve the case with a plea deal.
+Often, the prosecutor offers a plea deal to resolve the case.
 You and your lawyer decide if you want to take the plea deal or wait.
-If you choose to take the plea deal, you enter a guilty plea during the first hearing.
+If you choose to take the plea deal, you enter a guilty plea during that first hearing.
 If you choose to wait, the court schedules another hearing in 1-6 months.
 Waiting can give more time to review evidence and investigate the case.